VCCE/VCC/docs/UserGuide.md

  card under VCC without any driver modifications.
 As such it is compatible the both HDB-DOS and the Super-Driver currently in the Toolshed and NitrOS9 repositories.
-It adds three menu items used to Insert/Eject backup images (.IMG files) created by my sideutil program and to set the base address of the virtual controller.
-Also note that currently the sideutil program only allows dumping of removable CF cards, Hard disks are not currently supported for safety reasons.
+It adds three menu items used to Insert/Eject backup images (.IMG files) created by SideKick Utility programs and to set the base address of the virtual controller.
+Note that currently the SideKick utility only allows dumping of removable CF cards, Hard disks are not currently supported for safety reasons.
+ Sidekick and Sidekick Utilities for HDB-DOS can be found in the Color Computer Archive.

 <p align=center><img src="images/ugima43.jpeg" alt="UG Image 43"></img></p>

+#### Base Address

- Base Address:This must be set to match the address of the real hardware the CF card image was taken from.
-FF40 Do not use this address with the FD-502 module loaded as it uses part of this range as does the becker.dll.
+ The base address must be set to match the address of the real hardware the CF card image was taken from.

- FF50 Default base address.
-If selected verify the RTC in the FD-502 module is disabled as it uses part of this range.
-FF60
+ Do not use 0xFF40 base address with the FD-502 module loaded as it uses part of this range as does the becker.dll.

- FF70 Also used by the Modules RTC, Selecting this base will disable the internal RTC.
+ The default base address is 0xFF50.
+This address conficts with the RTC in FD502 so uncheck the Clock at 0xFF50-52 box in FD-502 Configuration if the default base address is used.

+ The 0xFF70 base address will conflict with the Cloud9 RTC used with this module, so the clock will be disabled it this address is used.

+ Note: the Hard Drive module also uses the Cloud9 RTC clock and that module currently has no menu to disble it.

 #### Clock at 0xFF70